iori-yja/alvi-keymap/README.md

 ### the center three rows

-`H`, `J`, `K` and `L` are not only the navigation keys in Vi or Vim, but also the keys in many website and web applications.
+`H`, `J`, `K` and `L` are not only the navigation keys in Vi or Vim, but also the keys in many websites and web applications.
 Haven't you used keyboard shortcuts on Facebook or twitter?

 Unfortunately, those keys lose their advantages with Dvorak layout that is claimed to have many advantages on writing.
 Here's the mix-in layout!